Eric Frein: Legal developments

 The day after his capture, he was charged with first-degree murder and attempted murder in the shooting that killed Dickson and wounded Douglass.
 Frein was charged with murder of the first degree, criminal attempt to commit murder of the first degree, murder of a law enforcement officer of the first degree, criminal attempt to commit murder of a law enforcement officer of the first degree, assault of a law enforcement officer, two counts of terrorism under 18 Pa C.S.A.
 2717(a)2 and 3, two counts of weapons of mass destruction under 18 Pa C.S.A.
 2716(a), discharging a firearm into an occupied structure, possessing instruments of crime, and recklessly endangering another person.
 He pleaded not guilty to all charges during his video arraignment on January 29, 2015.
-Prosecutors said they intended to seek the death penalty.
+Prosecutors said they intended to seek a death sentence.

 Before Frein was tried, a Pike County judge had to determine if information about a State Police internal affairs investigation involving witnesses could be released to Frein's attorneys.

 In June 2016, it was determined that Frein's trial would be heard by an imported jury from Chester County due to the extensive pretrial publicity in Pike County.
 This would be the first time that a Pike County case would be heard by a jury impaneled from another county since the 1980s.

-Also in June 2016, Pike County Judge Gregory Chelak denied a motion made by Frein's attorneys to bar prosecutors from seeking the death penalty in the case.
-Chelak rejected Frein's claim that the death penalty was unconstitutional.
+Also in June 2016, Pike County Judge Gregory Chelak denied a motion made by Frein's attorneys to bar prosecutors from seeking a death sentence in the case.
+Chelak rejected Frein's claim that capital punishment was unconstitutional.

-In September 2017, Trooper Bryon Dickson's widow, Tiffany Dickson, filed a lawsuit against Frein's parents alleging they missed warning signs about their son's behavior and that Frein’s father ”psychologically manipulated” him into adopting militantly anti-government and anti-police views.
+In September 2017, Trooper Bryon Dickson's widow, Tiffany Dickson, filed a lawsuit against Frein's parents alleging they missed warning signs about their son's behavior and that Frein's father ”psychologically manipulated” him into adopting militantly anti-government and anti-police views.

 Conviction and sentence

-On April 19, 2017, Frein was found guilty on all charges and on April 26, the jury recommended the death penalty.
+On April 19, 2017, Frein was found guilty on all charges and on April 26, the jury recommended a death sentence.
 The following day, Frein was formally sentenced to death by lethal injection.
-Frein currently awaits execution on death row at SCI Phoenix, a maximum security prison in Pennsylvania.
+Frein is currently being held at SCI Somerset, a medium security prison in Pennsylvania.